dblock/code.dblock.org/_posts/2016/2016-02-03-why-does-slack-api-rtm-start-send-you-all-this-data.markdown

 What about the store getting out of sync?
 Slack maintains a queue of events server-side and seems to either guarantee or try it's best to deliver all messages, regardless of network conditions.
 This means that as long as the client was able to maintain a websocket connection, all events will eventually arrive in-order.

 You probably also don't want a store backed by a database without doing additional work - you want an in-memory one for the duration of the RealTime session.
-There're a few methods that can help rewind events and catch up, including `channels.history`, `groups.history`, `im.history` and `mpim.history`, which call for a more sophisticated implementation.
+There are a few methods that can help rewind events and catch up, including `channels.history`, `groups.history`, `im.history` and `mpim.history`, which call for a more sophisticated implementation.

 Give slack-ruby-client 0.6.0 a try from Github HEAD, `gem 'slack-ruby-client', github: 'dblock/slack-ruby-client'`.
 It will ship shortly.